SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Experiments

 \subsubsection{Basis-Selection Placement and Bit Capacity}

 We study how the placement and number of basis shift sites affect per-frame capacity and fidelity.
 In our decoder, $L$ spatial ResNet blocks and one attention block (Q/K/V) are potential sites.
 We compare three placements (all with $P{=}4$): \textbf{G1} uses one site per ResNet block (shared conv1/conv2), $L{=}14$ $\Rightarrow$ $M{=}28$ bits/frame; \textbf{G2} adds the three attention projections, $L{=}17$ $\Rightarrow$ $M{=}34$; \textbf{G3} treats conv1 and conv2 as separate sites, $L{=}28$ $\Rightarrow$ $M{=}56$.
 Figure~\ref{fig:metrics-vs-bits} shows results for the three configurations.
-As capacity increases from 28 bits (G1) to 56 bits (G3), we observe lower bit accuracy ($99.5\% \to 70.5\%$) and robustness ($93.5\% \to 70.2\%$), while quality metrics show minimal variation.
-Based on these results, we use a key of bit length (28 bits) for all other experiments.
+Under a fixed training budget, increasing capacity from 28 bits (G1) to 56 bits (G3) reduces bit and robustness accuracies, whereas quality metrics show minimal variation.
+To assess whether the observed payload trade-off arises solely from increased capacity or is also influenced by optimization budget, we continue training the higher-payload variants for additional steps.
+Specifically, we extend training by $+6$k steps for G2 and $+12$k steps for G3, improving clean/robust accuracy to $0.919/0.880$ for G2 and $0.969/0.890$ for G3.
+These results suggest that the degradation observed under the fixed-budget setting is partly an optimization effect, and that higher-payload configurations can recover a substantial portion of extraction robustness when given additional training.

-{\bf Sampling configurations.} Table~\ref{tab:sampling-rank} reports an ablation on SVD-XT covering the number of generated frames, diffusion steps, and classifier-free guidance scale.
+\textbf{Sampling configurations.} Table~\ref{tab:sampling-rank} reports an ablation on SVD-XT covering the number of generated frames, diffusion steps, and classifier-free guidance scale.
 Across all settings, \texttt{SPDMark} maintains high extraction reliability, with bit accuracy remaining above 94\% for short clips (8 frames) and reaching 99\% or higher for 16–32 frames.
 Robust accuracy shows a modest improvement with longer videos (from $0.880$ at 8 frames to $0.933$ at 32 frames), which is expected since additional frames provide more opportunities for correct alignment in the verification stage.
-Varying the number of diffusion steps (10 vs.\ 50) and guidance strength (1 vs.\ 5) has limited influence on watermark recovery or video-quality metrics, indicating that the basis-shift perturbations applied in the decoder interact weakly with the sampling procedure.
+Varying the number of diffusion steps (10 vs.\ 50) and guidance strength (1 vs.\ 5) has a limited influence on watermark recovery or video-quality metrics, indicating that the basis-shift perturbations applied in the decoder interact weakly with the sampling procedure.
 Additional results for ModelScope are provided in the Appendix.